iamhelitha/3xui-api-client/wiki/System-Operations.md

 }
 ```

-**Note**: In the test data, the response shows `"obj": null`, which indicates no clients were online at the time of testing.
+**Note**: The response shows `"obj": null` when no clients are currently online.
 When clients are connected, the response would contain an array of client connection details.

 ### Expected Response Structure (When Clients Are Online)
 ```javascript